Alex-Bartlett/NYE-Awards/WebApp/app/src/routes/(auth)/(mod)/api/README.md

 # Database Schema

-The API uses Supabase for its database, and makes use of their Javascript client library to query it.
+The API uses Postgres for its database, and makes use of Knex toquery it.
 All querying is handled by the api.
-To create your own, simply create the required tables in your Supabase database.
+To create your own, simply run the create script in your Postgres database.

 Define the database as following: